How can I get a credit freeze on my report?

 How to Unfreeze Your Credit Report

-When you freeze your credit report, you are given a PIN, or personal identification number.
+When you freeze your credit report, you will be asked to create a PIN, or personal identification number.
 Before applying for credit, you would first need to lift your freeze using the PIN.
 If you do not remember your PIN, you may still remove a security freeze by answering a few questions verifying your identity.

 Should You Freeze Your Credit Report?